 A.12.
 The Legislature, through Act 201 of the 2019 Regular Session enacted R.S.
-38:2212(C)(4), which created an exception to the general contract limit for public works related to drainage projects to be done by regular maintenance employees of the

-St. Charles Parish governing authority.
+38:2212(C)(4), which created an exception to the general contract limit for public works related to drainage projects to be done by regular maintenance employees of the St. Charles Parish governing authority.
 For such Public Works projects, the contract limit is \$250,000 per project, including labor, materials, and equipment, with administrative overhead not to exceed 15%.
-This provision shall terminate on December 31, 2020.
+This provision terminated on December 31, 2020.

 Act 111 of the 2020 Regular Session (effective July 1, 2020) subsequently increased the general contract limit for public works contracts to \$250,000.
-The contract limit for drainage public works projects by St Charles Parish will remain at the new \$250,000 general contract limit, upon the termination of the provisions of R.S.
-38:2212(C)(4).
+The contract limit for drainage public works projects by St Charles Parish is now subject to the general contract limit of \$250,000.